gianlucamazza/lstm_forecast/README.md

 - `ticker`: Stock ticker symbol.
 - `symbol`: Stock symbol.
 - `asset_type`: Type of asset, e.g., 'stocks', 'forex', 'commodity'.
+- `interval`: Interval for the historical data, e.g., '1d' for daily or '1h' for hourly.
+[1h has been limited to 1 year of data]
 - `start_date`: Start date for the historical data.
 - `log_dir`: Directory to store the logs.
 - `look_back`: Number of days to look back for the LSTM model.